RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 - Every type extends `unknown`
 - `any` extends `unknown`
 - number, bigint, boolean, string, symbol, Object types extend `any`
+- bounds of types: a variable upper bound (in type) is number.
+It cannot be a string or more than a number it's not assignable
 ---
 # Type Operators
 - Union Type Operator